Writing: Colin Le Sueur

 Her two pieces of armour (reindeer hide and leather hood) gives her a total defence of 2.

 Her key item is a runic focus, which allows her to cast magic in the form of sagas.
-Amy has the choice of either a healing tale (cure wounds) or a tale of Thor the thunder god (lightning spear).
+Amy has the choice of either a healing tale (Heal) or a tale of Thor the thunder god (Lightning Spear).
 She thinks that Lind would be a follower of Thor and takes lightning spear.

 Lind wields a steel sword that does d6 damage and fills out the rest of her inventory with helpful items like sacred waters and a sacrificial bundle.